AzureAD/microsoft-authentication-library-for-js/lib/msal-node/temp/msal-node.api.md

     protected config: Configuration;
     getAuthCodeUrl(request: AuthorizationUrlRequest): Promise<string>;
     getLogger(): Logger;
-    getTokenCache(): TokenCache;
+    // Warning: (ae-incompatible-release-tags) The symbol "getTokenCache" is marked as @public, but its signature references "TokenCache" which is marked as @beta getTokenCache(): TokenCache;
     protected initializeBaseRequest(authRequest: Partial<BaseAuthRequest>): BaseAuthRequest;
     protected initializeServerTelemetryManager(apiId: number, correlationId: string, forceRefresh?: boolean): ServerTelemetryManager;
     protected logger: Logger;
     setLogger(logger: Logger): void;
-    protected storage: Storage_2;
+    // Warning: (ae-incompatible-release-tags) The symbol "storage" is marked as @public, but its signature references "Storage" which is marked as @beta protected storage: Storage_2;
     }